- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 MartinLogan manages to create speakers that just look gorgeous.
 If you’ve ever owned one of their products, you know that they create total eye candy that will stand up to the test of time.
 The Motion 15 is no exception to that.

-The speakers comes in piano black, white, and dark cherrywood.
+The speakers come in piano black, white, and dark cherrywood.
 Despite the options, I can’t seem to pick a favorite.
 Each one of the finishes is beautiful.
 The white is a bit more liberal, but it still looks great.

 While they look amazing, these finishes are highly glossed meaning they are total fingerprint magnets.
 Thankfully, MartinLogan includes a microfiber cloth in the packaging.
 If you’re like me, you’ll want to keep it handy to wipe your speaker down the moment a fingerprint shows up.
 Or dust.
 I’m a clean freak.